The other day I was asked to take some pictures of snails which got me thinking about the perils of close-up photography in general.

 Depth of Field

-Whichever method you choose to get your close-up, the mere act of focusing on close objects narrows the depth of field down to problematic levels (for an explanation of depth of field click here).
+Whichever method you choose to get your close-up, the mere act of focusing on close objects narrows the depth of field down to problematic levels.
 Any kind of wide aperture setting becomes out of the question if you hope to get the whole object in focus.
 If your subject is static and you have a tripod you have the option of shooting at a slow shutter speed and therefore a small aperture, but if not, you need a lot of light.
 Either sunlight or flashlight will do (I used a small studio flash for the snails), but you must get the aperture ring closed down to f22 or whatever your smallest aperture setting is.
 Even then you will find that sometimes this is not enough and part of your subject is still out of focus.
 Well, if that's the case, then it's time to make a decision about which parts of the subject most need to be in focus.

 All other things being equal, I would almost always choose to have the parts nearest to the camera in focus and let the background and parts furthest from the camera go out of focus.
 This to me looks less like a mistake than a picture where the foreground is out of focus.
 There are always exceptions and one I can think of is an extreme close-up of a face, if I had to choose between the eye(s) being in focus or the nose, I would always choose the eyes because they are a more important part of the face.